HÅN: Breathing The Void

 Label: Northern Silence Productions

 I don’t know exactly why, but for some reason whenever a non-Nordic artists adopts a name that’s in one of the nordic languages, my reaction is immediately negative.
-I admit it’s in no way fair, because when a band from wherever picks a French or German name, let alone an English name, I don’t as much as raise my eyebrows.
+I admit it’s in no way fair, because when a band from wherever picks a French or German name, let alone an English name, I don’t as much as raise an eyebrow.
 Perhaps it’s because Swedish, Norwegian or Finnish, or the other nordic languages, have no claim to be any kind of lingua franca.
 The immediate suspicion is that the motive behind choosing the name is excess fanboyism.
 Again – I admit this is far from fair, but that’s them breaks.
 We all harbour some prejudices, right?

 This applies very much to black metallers Hån, whose name means “scorn” in Norwegian (and Swedish).
 Hån hail from Switzerland, a country where many languages are spoken but, to the best of my knowledge, not a single one of them use the very Scandinavian letter “å”.
 So the choice of name is a bit funny.
 But we Finns have a saying, “ei nimi miestä pahenna ellei mies nimeä”, which translates to “the name does not tarnish the man unless the man tarnishes the name.”